 For more information about ECI or to refer a child, call your Case Manager, or the Health and Human Services (HHS) Office of the Ombudsman at 877-787-8999, pick a language, then select Option 3.
 Find your nearest ECI program at https://citysearch.hhsc.state.tx.us/.

 Extra benefits offered to Texas Children's Health Plan members

 What extra benefits does a member of Texas Children's Health Plan get?
-How can I get these benefits for me or my child?
+How do I get these benefits?
+How can I get these benefits for my child?